Patriotism is red, white & blue, not blue vs. red.

 For years, the “Grand Old Party” has been wrapping itself in Old Glory as if it has a stronger claim to patriotism, with the flag as its symbol, than anyone else.

-Somehow, somewhere along the way, many non-Republican Americans have come to accept that, if not believe it.
+Somehow, somewhere along the way, many non-Republican citizens of the USA have come to accept that, if not believe it.
 And somehow, somewhere along the way, people started equating those misguided perceptions with the idea that support for active-duty military personnel and veterans is wrapped up in the same narrative.

 I’ve had more than enough of the suggestion that the flag serves or represents one party or ideology or citizen any more than any other party or ideology or citizen.